 What behavioral health services are available for children & adolescents in Utah’s public treatment system?

 The Institute of Medicine (IOM) and The Center for Disease Control (CDC) indicate clear windows of opportunity are available to prevent mental, emotional and behavioral disorders and related problems before they occur.
 Risk factors are well established, with first symptoms typically preceding a disorder by 2 to 4 years.
-Prevention and early intervention can effectively reduce the development of mental, emotional, and behavioral disorders.
+Early intervention and treatment can effectively reduce the development of mental, emotional, and behavioral disorders.

 To address this need and maximize this window of opportunity, mental health early intervention funding was allocated to support three evidenced-based services:

 Family Resource Facilitation with High Fidelity Wraparound

 Mobile Crisis Teams